Solid Fuel Heaters and Fires

 Building Consent applications for solid fuel heater or fireplace installations are generally processed within 3 days provided all documentation is provided.

-Building compliance inspections must be carried out
+Building compliance inspections

 Your Building Consent will list the compliance inspections required to be carried out.